Payment Collection Solution for Small Business POS

 Frequently Asked Questions

-How does a collect pay POS system improve cash flow?
+How does a payment collection solution improve cash flow?

-What happens if my internet connection goes down during payment processing?
+What happens if my internet connection goes down?